 The extended practical driving test

-When disqualified as a driver or rider, the court can order you to retake your theory test and an extended practical driving test before getting your full licence.
+When disqualified as a driver or rider, the court can order you to resit your theory test and take an extended practical driving test before getting your full licence.

 How the court decides

-It is more likely that the courts will order an extended driving test if you’re convicted of dangerous driving offences or other offences involving necessary disqualification.
+It is more likely that the courts will order an extended driving test if you’re convicted of dangerous driving offences or other offences involving mandatory disqualification.